sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     To see the commands available with /apply-ffu, run `dism /apply-ffu /?` or see [DISM Image Management Command-Line Options](dism-image-management-command-line-options-s14.md).

-### Mount an FFU for servicing
+## Mount an FFU for servicing

 You can use DISM to mount and FFU images for servicing.
 Like with other image fomats, you can mount and modify an FFU before commiting changes and unmounting.
 Mounting an FFU for servicing uses the same `/mount-image` command that you use for mounting other image types.
 When mounting an FFU, you'll always use `index:1` when mounting.

-Unlike other mounted image formats, FFU images get mounted as virtual hard disks.
+Unlike WIM images, FFU images get mounted as virtual hard disks.
 Files appear in the specified mount folder, but since FFUs can contain more than one image but only have one index, DISM maps only the Windows partition from the mounted FFU to the mount folder.

 To mount an FFU